1ong1evi/codeWars/README.txt

-My solutions to CodeWars problems.
+My solutions to CodeWars problems in JavaScript.